galetaire/spahousing/pages/posts/tenure.md

 # Interpretation and observations

-The chart from above shows the distribution (%) of homes according to whether the house is owned (fully paid), owned but mortgaged, rented or freely loaned (usually by a relative).
+The chart from above shows the distribution (%) of homes according to whether the house is owned (fully paid), owned but mortgaged, rented or freely loaned.
 Thus, we can see the structure of ownership in Spain.
 Some observations:

 - **Observation A**: Fully owned houses is the prime tenure in Spain.
 - **Observation B**: Since 2013 the number of mortgaged houses has been decreasing, hence we should expect an uptrend in full ownership in the future.